MartyGentillon/lmt-ruby/README.md

 # Lmt

-Lmt is a literate markdown tangle program for [literate programing](https://en.wikipedia.org/wiki/Literate_programming) in a slightly extended [Markdown](http://daringfireball.net/projects/markdown/syntax) syntax that is written in Ruby.
+Lmt is a literate markdown tangle and weave program for [literate programing](https://en.wikipedia.org/wiki/Literate_programming) in a slightly extended [Markdown](http://daringfireball.net/projects/markdown/syntax) syntax that is written in Ruby.

 In literate programming, a program is contained within a prose essay describing the thinking which goes into the program.
 The source code is then extracted from the essay using a program called tangle (this application).
 The essay can also be formatted into a document for human consumption using a program called "weave".

-For a more detailed description and example, see the program in [src/lmt.md](./src/lmt.md).
+For a more detailed description and example, see the tangle program in [src/lmt.lmd](./src/lmt.lmd) and the weave program in [src/lmw.lmd](./src/lmw.lmd).

+The weaved output may be found in [doc/lmt.md](./doc/lmt.md) and [doc/lmw.md](./doc/lmw.md)

 ## Installation